onqtam/headjack/docs/why/SYSTEM.md

 > "I believe that Gandhi’s views were the most enlightened of all the political men in our time.
 We should strive to do things in his spirit: not to use violence in fighting for our cause, but by non-participation in anything you believe is evil." - [Albert Einstein](https://www.goodreads.com/quotes/321355-i-believe-that-gandhi-s-views-were-the-most-enlightened-of)

+> "Mankind must put an end to war - or war will put an end to mankind." - [John F. Kennedy](https://www.goodreads.com/quotes/118124-mankind-must-put-an-end-to-war---or-war)

 > "According to Margaret Mead, the institution of war is a cultural invention that can be abolished, so it is not a biological necessity to kill one another on a grand scale." - [War as the Autoimmune Disease of Humanity: Perspectives on a Theoretical Proposal](https://www.globalpoliticsreview.com/publications/2464-9929_v02_i01_p11.pdf)